 Site icon Executive Compass

-Most organisations will encounter a time when they need to tender for a specific contract – it may be to expand and grow, or it may be to continue working with a certain supplier as the incumbent.
-In both the public and private sector, tendering is the most common way of securing work.
+Most businesses will encounter a time when they need to tender for a specific contract – it may be to expand and grow, or it may be to continue working with a certain supplier as the incumbent.
+In both the public sector and private sector, the tendering process is the most common way of securing work.

 1. Review your chances of success